 The COVID-19 pandemic is predicted to throw the global economy into recession, with loss of trillions of dollars.
 The pharmaceutical industry cannot escape the brunt of the circumstances as well.
 In fact, according to a survey, 95% of healthcare industry professionals are worried about the impact the pandemic is likely to have on the industry.
 So far, there is no approved drug to curb the menace caused by the virus.
 While several agents are being investigated under clinical trials or being used under compassionate use protocols, efficacy has not been established for any drug.
+In silico drug discovery solutions can be a potential answer to these challenges, enabling the war against the virus.

 Recent Advances: In Silico Drug Discovery and COVID-19 Research

 Today, the entire world is struggling with the urgent need development of vaccine / drug for the treatment of COVID-19.
-The adoption of computer-aided drug discovery (CADD) tools / in silico approaches may definitely prove to be a capable weapon in such testing times, owing to their benefits related to time-, money-, and labor saving.
+The adoption of computer aided drug discovery (CADD) tools / in silico drug discovery approaches may definitely prove to be a capable weapon in such testing times, owing to their benefits related to time-, money-, and labor saving.
 The adoption of such techniques has shown to help the drug developers in selecting potential lead candidates, having the desired physiochemical and pharmacokinetic properties, without having to conduct extensive screening procedures.

 In fact, researchers are using CADD and high-throughput drug screening to identify drug candidates for COVID-19.
 Similarly supercomputers have demonstrated the potential to escalate the discovery timeline of vaccines, which is the need of the hour.
 Recently in May 2020, a team of researchers at Johannes Gutenberg University (Germany) have identified hepatitis C drugs that could help fight COVID-19 by molecular docking method using world’s most powerful supercomputers.
 Earlier, in April 2020, a group of researchers used CADD tools to identify N3—a mechanism-based inhibitor of the main protease (Mpro) of SARS-CoV-2.
 Further, gold standard force fields using CADD are also reported to help identify promising peptides to disrupt COVID-19.